Spirituality in Nature Gathering:

 This survey was conducted by the Ipsos research group on behalf of the Episcopal Church, which like many religious institutions is struggling to find new ways of reaching people in a world that mistrusts organized religion.

-St. Martin’s was already offering activities and worship services outdoors before this survey came out last year.
-In part this was a response to the pandemic lockdown and in part it was because it just fit with the culture of the parish and the community.
+St. Martin’s was already offering activities and worship services outdoors before this survey came, in part this was a response to the pandemic lockdown and in part it was because it just fit with the culture of the parish and the community.

 In that same spirit, and in order to explore the intersection of spirituality, environmentalism, and the health benefits of being outdoors, St. Martin’s is offering a monthly Spirituality in Nature Gathering, usually on the second Saturday of the month.
 The location and theme will change from month to month, and details will be available on our website.